ON THIS PAGE

 Log in as the username assigned with the new login class.

-Attempt to perform the configurations that have been allowed.
+Attempt to configure the hierarchy levels that are allowed.

-You should be able to perform configuration changes to hierarchy levels and regular expressions that have been allowed.
+You should be able to configure statements in hierarchy levels that have been allowed.

 Any allowed or denied expressions should take precedence over any permissions granted with the